atom/language-examples/README.md

-# Language Specs
+# Language Examples

-This is a collection of code examples.
+This is a collection of language examples.
 It's great for testing syntax highlighting when creating a theme.

-Each language file should include the following sections:
+Each language file comes with two sections:

-#### 1. Example
+#### 1. Simple example

-An example of a language.
+A simple example of the language.
 Its purpose is to show a typical use case and get a quick overall impression.
-Preferably, it should be a real word example, no foo/bar etc.

-#### 2. Tests
+#### 2. More tests

-Various tests.
-It doesn't have to test every possibility, more like 1-2 of each "group".
-And maybe a few edge cases.
+If needed more examples or tests can be added.
+Or maybe show a few edge cases.

 ## Contributing

-If there is a language that isn't included or not complete, your contribution is highly appreciated.
-Thanks.
+Contributions are greatly appreciated.
+Please fork this repository and open a pull request to improve the examples.